Bubble tea: Description

+a nickname for Hong Kong actress Amy Yip, who was well known for her large breasts.

-Today, there are some cafés that specialize in bubble tea production.
+Some cafés specialize in bubble tea production.
 While some cafés may serve bubble tea in a glass, most Taiwanese bubble tea shops serve the drink in a plastic cup and use a machine to seal the top of the cup with heated plastic cellophane.
 The method allows the tea to be shaken in the serving cup and makes it spill-free until a person is ready to drink it.
-The cellophane is then pierced with an oversize straw, now referred to as a boba straw, which is larger than a typical drinking straw to allow the toppings to pass through.
+The cellophane is then pierced with an oversized straw, referred to as a boba straw, which is larger than a typical drinking straw to allow the toppings to pass through.